 - Set up a Crowdfunding Account

 YouTube has a list of approved crowdfunding sites to choose from.

 For recurring funding, Patreon is a top choice.
 Meanwhile, sites like GoFundMe or Kickstarter are best for one-off campaigns to get a new mic, a new laptop, or a new spleen.

-Even household names like Walk Off the Earth or Veronica Mars (ok, she’s a fictional character) have used Patreon to fund their projects, be they music videos or feature-length films.
+Even household names like Walk Off the Earth or Veronica Mars (ok, she is a fictional character) have used Patreon to fund their projects, be they music videos or feature-length films.

 Step 2: Promote Your Campaign in Your Videos

-Detail your specific goals so that people know exactly what they can expect when you’ve succeeded.
+Detail your specific goals so that people know exactly what they can expect when you have succeeded.
 Also, offer enticing perks that stack as your fans choose how much they want to donate.

 For more information and inspiration, check out this detailed guide to crowdfunding strategies.

 A successful campaign is a multi-platform affair.
 We have some advice on how to promote your YouTube channel (and by extension, your crowdfunding campaign) everywhere else.

 License Your Content To The Media